Binding Forces

 and TV, so written, will not please the watcher.

-Now into an arms race, each book must try harder
+Now into an arms race, each book must try harde

 to get some excitement into the beginning.